James D. Nogalski, The Book of Micah (NICOT)

 Joel has a “cause-and-effect” theology of judgment and mercy.
 Graphic images of locust plagues, drought, and military attacks are drawn from the curse language found in Deuteronomy, especially in Joel 2:1-11.
 Yet Yahweh promises to remove the curse, the enemy from the north, and the economic devastation.
 Once again, there will be bountiful harvests (38).
 By Joel 3, grander changes will occur “in the latter days” when God will pour out his spirit on all flesh.
 All people will act as prophets, and there will be a complete restoration of Judah and a judgment on the nations.

 The day of the Lord can have three senses in the Book of the Twelve.
 First, it sometimes refers to the destruction of Jerusalem in 587 BC.
-Second, it may refer to Yahweh’s punishment of the nations who have harmed Judah.
+Second, it may refer to Yahweh’s punishment for the nations that harmed Judah.
 And third, it may refer to a distant future when Jerusalem will serve as a place of refuge “on that day.”

-A significant issue in any commentary on Joel is the writer’s use of other biblical texts.
+The writer’s use of other biblical texts is a significant issue in any commentary on Joel.
 Nogalski offers a short overview of exodus typology, wilderness allusions, and his use of Amos, Zephaniah, Malachi, Obadiah, Hosea, and Isaiah.
 He argues that a scribal prophet combined speeches into an extended treatise on the day of Yahweh so that the book of Joel dovetails with the Book of the Twelve.
-He traces connections between Joel and Hosea, Joel and Amos, and other Day of the Lord texts in the Book of the Twelve.
+He traces connections between Joel and Hosea, Joel and Amos, and other Day of the Lord texts throughout the Book of the Twelve.
 Joel, therefore, invites contemplation on God’s character, the nature of judgment and hope, and God’s relationship with his people.

 Nogalski’s introduction to Obadiah begins with a sketch of Edom’s history and its role in the aftermath of Jerusalem’s destruction.
 Despite its brevity, Obadiah may be a collection of prophetic sayings.
 The book includes verses from Jeremiah 49, and Nogalski examines the structural and rhetorical markers connecting Obadiah 1-5 with Amos 9:1-4.
 The commentary takes seriously the final form of the text.
 Although the book may contain material from more than one hand, a scribal prophet combined and edited this material into a unit that thematically parallels Amos 9 (204).